-According to the company, the Pixel 3 and Pixel 3 XL will receive Android version updates and security updates for three years after launch.
+According to Google, the Pixel 3 will receive Android version updates and security updates for three years after launch.
 Or until October 2021.
-This means the Pixel 3 series will see the Android Q, Android R and Android S major software updates.
+This means the Pixel 3 will see Android Q, Android R and Android S OS updates.

-The 3-year update trend was started by the Pixel 2 and Pixel 2 XL which were introduced last year.
+The 3-year update trend was started by the Pixel 2 and Pixel 2 XL which were introduced in 2017.
 The devices will continue to see new Android versions and security updates until October 2020.

-As for the original Pixel and Pixel XL, there are no bigger Android updates coming their way and that includes Android Q. However, Google will continue to send security updates their way until next year (October 2019).
+As for the original Pixel and Pixel XL, there are no more Android OS updates coming their way and that includes Android Q. However, Google will continue to send security updates their way until next year (October 2019).